Bonus: Add some flair! (A CSS Introduction)

 -

-attribute followed by its' value.
+#is used to select theidattribute followed by its' value.
 The value can only be used by a single element. -

-attribute followed by its' value.
+.is used to select theclassattribute followed by its' value.
 The value can be used by multiple elements.

 <html>